maribraga/reproducibility/README.md

 <!-- badges: end -->

 The goal of reproducibility is to make an example repository where I will work through examples of reproducible research.
+I will explore the Species_dataset and the relatioship between species abundances and climatic variables.

+For example, in the following figure we will see the relationship between the abundances of species 4 and annual mean temperature

+![Temperature vs Abundance spp 4](README_files/figure-gfm/plotspp4temp-1.png)

+Inline 3,500, the mean temperature in the sites is 2.7.

 <!-- What is special about using `README.Rmd` instead of just `README.md`?
 You can include R chunks like so: -->
 <!-- ```{r cars} -->